 Understanding the protective role of omega-3 fatty acids is only one of a number of nutrition lessons you need to be aware of to help fight back against fatty liver disease.

 I’ve helped a significant number of people bring science like this to life in their daily life with the goal of improving their liver health.

-If customized guidance and support sound like what you need, reach out to discuss working with me 1-on-1.
+If customized nutrition guidance combined with accountability and support sound like what you need, reach out to discuss working with me 1-on-1.